johnmacmillan96/CAN/README.md

 sudo reboot
 ```

-Now install the `can-utils` package, which includes all of the executable for viewing, sniffing, and logging the CAN messages.
+Next, install the `can-utils` package, which includes all of the executable for viewing, sniffing, and logging the CAN messages.
 In the terminal, enter:
 ```
 sudo apt-get install can-utils
 ```